AnnaHollandSmith/Scala_101/notes/module_2/notes.md

 ● Describe how arguments are passed to Scala class instances ● Outline the lifespan of class parameters in a Scala class instance
 ```
+What is a Class?
+- A class is a description of a Type
+ - Embodies state in an instance of a class
+ - Represents behaviour for how that state can be transformed
+ - It is not concrete until it has been 'instantiated' via a call to its constructer via the 'new' keyword
+ Multiple instances of a class can exist

+ _Eg.
+A customer: Inside of a customer you might have states such as their name or their address or their phone number.
+Classes represent behaviour for how that state can be transformed.
+For example, how you might change someone's address or their name.
+Classes are not concrete unless they have been instantiated by a call to their constructor with the 'new' keyword.
+The class merely describes how you would want to represent concepts such as a customer and then to have an instance of a customer that represents a specific person you have to instantiate the Customer class with the new keyword_

 **2.2:**
 ```